 d) Consideration of operational costs (e.g., energy consumption).

 Using the light spectrum in ELC for downlink and uplink can be more power consuming relative to sub-7 GHz IEEE 802.11 systems.
-However, the use of ELC offers added security and safety benefits that can outweigh the additional energy consumption and offer tangible benefits by enabling wireless communications where typical RF systems could not be deployed.
+However, the use of ELC offers added security and safety benefits because light does not pass through walls, cannot be jammed and does not interfere with existing RF systems.
+These features can outweigh the additional energy consumption and offer tangible advantages by enabling wireless communications where typical RF systems could not be deployed.

 Other areas, as appropriate.